handtracking-io/yoha/README.md

 YoHa is a hand tracking engine that is built with the goal of being a versatile solution in practical scenarios where hand tracking is employed to add value to an application.
-While ultimately the goal is to be a general purpose hand tracking engine supporting <i>any</i> hand pose, the engine evolves around specific hand poses that users/developers find useful.
-These poses are detected by the engine which allows to build applications with novel interactions.
+While ultimately the goal is to be a general purpose hand tracking engine supporting any hand pose, the engine evolves around specific hand poses that users/developers find useful.
+These poses are detected by the engine which allows to build applications with meaningful interactions.
 See the <a href="https://handtracking-io.github.io/yoha">demo</a> for an example.

 YoHa is currently only available for the web.